luiscruz/course_sustainableSE/2025/p1_measuring_software/g25_spotify.md

 In recent years, web-based streaming has become increasingly popular as it eliminates the need for users to install additional applications on their devices.
 While web applications are often favoured for their accessibility and convenience, they can come with trade-offs in terms of energy efficiency.
 In this article, we compare the energy consumption of Spotify's web and desktop applications.
 By analysing these differences, we aim to provide valuable insights to help users make more informed choices about their streaming habits.

-TODO: outline
 TODO: At link to our github
+TODO: We could add plots of the timeline
 # Hardware setup

 # Methodology

 # Results

-(We could add plots of the timeline)
-### Violin Plots and Outliers Removal
+### Violin and Box Plots and Outliers Removal
-We have plotted the data<!--[^github]--> collected from the experiment into two violin plots, as can be seen in Figure 1.
+We have plotted the data<!--[^github]--> collected from the experiment into two violin and box plots, as can be seen in Figure 1.
 It is clear from the plots that both the result for the web and native version contain outliers.
-We used Shapiro-Wilk test to check if our results are normal, the results from this test can be seen in Table 1 The p-value for the web version (2.1 × 10<sup>-8</sup>) and for the native version (5.0 × 10<sup>-4</sup>) reported by the Shapiro-Wilk are smaller than 0.05 and thus the data is not normally distrubted.
-We therefore used z-score outlier removal to remove outliers, we had to apply this twice before the p-value of the Shapiro-Wilk test was larger than 0.05, as can be seen in Table 2 The violin plot for the data without outliners can be seen in Figure 2.
+We used Shapiro-Wilk test to check if our results are normal, the results from this test can be seen in Table 1.
+The p-value for the web version (2.1 × 10<sup>-8</sup>) and for the native version (5.0 × 10<sup>-4</sup>) reported by the Shapiro-Wilk are smaller than 0.05 and thus the data is not normally distrubted.
+We therefore used z-score outlier removal to remove outliers, we had to apply this twice before the p-value of the Shapiro-Wilk test was larger than 0.05, as can be seen in Table 2.
+The violin and box plots for the data without outliners can be seen in Figure 2.
 We removed three data points, two from the web version (129.5J and 788.4J) and one from the native version (814.3J).

 ![Violin Plot](box_outliers.png)
-*Figure 1: Violin plot of energy consumption (J) with outliers.*
+*Figure 1: Violin and Box plots of energy consumption (J) with outliers.*

 | Shapiro-Wilk            	| W      	| p-value     	|
 |-------------------------	|--------	|-------------	|